CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 Occasionally you may hear a light "spark knock" or "pinging" (metallic rapping noise) while operating under heavy loads.
 This is no cause for concern.

 If spark knock or pinging occurs at a steady engine speed, under no load, change brands of gasoline.
-If spark knock or pinging persists, s authorized servicing dealer.
+If spark knock or pinging persists, see an authorized servicing dealer.

 NOTICE